Ko11e/Bogardens-blacksmith/README.md

   - During the development of the website, Git was utilized to commit and push code.
 - Font Awesome
    - Icons from https://fontawesome.com/ used as social media and map links in footer.
+- Covertio
+  - To convert some images from jpg or png to web format, we used [Convertio](https://convertio.co/jpg-webp/).
 - Tinyjpg
   - Used https://tinyjpg.com/ to compress the size of the images.
 - Favicon.io